mesosphere/dcos-docs-site/pages/1.10/security/ent/tls-ssl/ca-custom/index.md

 ## Specifying the locations of the custom CA certificate, the associated private key and the certificate chain files in the DC/OS configuration file

-The filesystem paths to the custom CA certificate, associated private key and certificate chain files in the `genconf` directory on the bootstrap node have to be specified in the DC/OS configuration file using, respectively, the `ca_certificate_path`, `ca_certificate_key_path` and  `ca_certificate_chain_path` parameters.
+The filesystem paths to the custom CA certificate, associated private key and certificate chain files in the `genconf` directory on the bootstrap node must be specified in the DC/OS configuration file using, respectively, the `ca_certificate_path`, `ca_certificate_key_path` and  `ca_certificate_chain_path` parameters.
 The paths to the custom certificate, the associated private key and the certificate chain must be relative paths and must not contain the `genconf` prefix.

-[This section](#example-use-cases) shows how to set these configuration parameters.
+The [Example use cases](#example-use-cases) shows how to set these configuration parameters.

 # Configuration parameter reference
 ## ca\_certificate\_path